dr-croc/Android-All-/Coroutine/ReadMe.md

 job.join() // it used when we need to wait untill the coroutine is finished, then it executes the rest of the line. <br />
 job is used to handle the coroutine, for example to start it . to finish it.
 Or to wait for the coroutine etc. <br />

+### Job Hierarcy
+Launcing multiple coroutin, inside one coroutine.
+Which means that, we can call a IO corouine inside a MAIN thread coroutine and it will not cause any issue.

 ## Async
 Use launch : when we do not care about the result <br />
 Use Async  : when we expect some result or output from the coroutin.  <br />